Breadcrumb

 Photo credit: Wikimedia Commons

 The drug cyclophosphamide is often administered to transplant patients to reduce their risk of developing a life-threatening condition called graft-versus-host disease (GVHD), but the underlying theory for why the drug is so effective may have been incorrect for years.
-The results of a new study in mice, published by Christopher G. Kanakry, M.D., Investigator and NIH Lasker Clinical Research Scholar in CCR’s Experimental Transplantation and Immunology Branch, and colleagues, appeared May 6, 2019, in the Journal of Clinical Investigation.
+The results of a new study in mice, published by Christopher G. Kanakry, M.D., Investigator and NIH Lasker Clinical Research Scholar in CCR’s Experimental Transplantation and Immunology Branch, and colleagues, appeared May 6, 2019, in the Journal of Clinical Investigation(link is external).
 The findings suggest that cyclophosphamide impairs the function of immune cells that cause GVHD rather than eliminating these cells completely, as was previously thought.

 For many patients with advanced cancers of cells of the blood or bone marrow, the only curative treatment is a bone marrow transplant.
 But when any tissue is transplanted from a donor into a recipient, including with bone marrow transplant, there is a risk that immune cells within the transplanted tissue will launch an attack against the recipient’s own body, causing the potentially deadly condition called GVHD.